openSUSE/obs-landing/_posts/development/2017-12-14-sprint-report-13.md

 ### Cloud uploads

-We started to look into how we could provide an image upload functionality that would alllow you to upload your image to a cloud.
+We started to look into how we could provide an image upload functionality that would allow you to upload your image to a cloud.
 The cloud platforms we are planning to support are [Amazon AWS](https://aws.amazon.com/de/), [Microsoft Azure](https://azure.microsoft.com/de-de/) and [SUSE OpenStack Cloud](https://www.suse.com/de-de/products/suse-openstack-cloud/).
 As a first start we have been researching how the authentication and upload of these providers would work.

 ### Improvements in Studio Express workflow